evervault/evervault-ruby/README.md

 ### Evervault.cage_list

-Return a `CageList` object, containing a list of your team's cages
+Return a `CageList` object, containing a list of your team's Cages

 ```ruby
 Evervault.cage_list